Gardening Answers Knowledgebase

 Below are some suggestions:

 1. WSU's fruit research station in Mt.
-Vernon is the best place to learn about history, grafting rootstocks, varieties, etc. Here is a March 2003 WSU Extension article on heirloom apples, for example.
+Vernon is the best place to learn about history, grafting rootstocks, varieties, etc. Here is an article from the spring 2013 issue of WSU's Washington State Magazine on heirloom apples.

 2. There is an event in early October at Cloud Mountain Farm in Everson, Washington.
 They have a fruit festival where you can taste the fruits and talk with experts.